- Does TaxSlayer Pro support e-filing Form 1040-X?

 - How many years can I e-file the amended return?

-Currently the IRS is only allowing the 2019 amended return to be e-filed.
+Currently the IRS is allowing amended returns from 2019 and forward to be e-filed.

 - Can I e-file the 1040-X if the original return was not done in TaxSlayer Pro?